zukunft/zukunft.com/docs/code_functions_all.md

     \-- del_usr_cfg - section for function del_usr_cfg is expected to be del in /sandbox/sandbox.php
     \-- load_sql_user_changes - section for function load_sql_user_changes is expected to be load sql in /sandbox/sandbox.php
     \-- db_ready - section for function db_ready is expected to be check in /sandbox/sandbox.php
-    \-- save_all_fields - section for function save_all_fields is expected to be save in /sandbox/sandbox.php
     \-- save_fields_func - section for function save_fields_func is expected to be save in /sandbox/sandbox.php
     \-- db_fields_all - section for function db_fields_all is expected to be sql write fields in /sandbox/sandbox.php
     \-- save_field_user - section for function save_field_user is expected to be save in /sandbox/sandbox.php